jbredall/autolight/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the GNU General Public License - see the COPYING file for details